-Perennial herbs, tufted or with creeping rhizome monoecious, rarely dioecious.
+Perennial herbs, tufted or with creeping rhizome, monoecious, rarely dioecious.
 Culms mostly trigonous, rarely noded above base, often covered at the base by persistent leaf-sheaths or their fibrous remains.
-Leaves mostly basal; ligule present at the junction of the blade and the sheath, and is mostly fused to the blade.
-Leaf-sheath often differentiated, with the front (the side opposite the blade) being thin, translucent, and sometimes dotted or veined or transeversely rugose; the leaf sheath back (the side that ends in the blade) is sometimes dotted, transversely-septate or rugose.
+Leaves basal in most species; ligule present at the junction of the blade and the sheath, and is mostly fused to the blade.
+Leaf-sheath often differentiated (at least in those species with three-angled culms), with the front being thin, translucent, and sometimes dotted or veined or transeversely rugose; the leaf sheath back is sometimes dotted, transversely-septate or rugose.
 Inflorescence panicle-like, raceme-like or spike-like, more rarely reduced to a single spike.
 Spikes 1–many, terete, sessile or peduncled, wholly male, wholly female, or bisexual, with few to many unisexual flowers each in the axil of a glume.
 Glumes spirally arranged.
 Female glumes usually persistent, rarely deciduous.
 Involucral bracts leaf-like or occasionally glume-like, sometimes absent.
 Stamens 3 (or 1–3 in species previously placed in Uncinia).
 Pistil enclosed in a bottle-shaped prophyll (utricle); style 2- or 3-fid, protruding through the small terminal mouth of utricle.
 Utricles membranous, papery, leathery, or corky, keeled on the lateral angles, narrowed to a beak with truncate or 2-fid apex; rachilla usually not produced beyond the utricle (or elongated beyond utricle and stiffly hooked at tip in species previously placed in Uncinia).
 Nut trigonous or lenticular, enclosed in utricle.

 Cosmopolitan, with an estimated 2150 species in all areas of the world, but mostly outside the tropics; c.
 70 species in Australia, represented in all States.
 Recent molecular and morphological studies of the tribe Caricae have shown that a broader circumscription of Carex that includes Uncinia, together with several other genera from the tribe Caricae form a well supported monophyletic group.
 Consequently the treatment here follows the recommendation published in 2015 by the Global Carex Group in treating Uncinia as part of a broader concept of Carex.